ndepoel/rustbsp/README.md

 ## Introduction
+Welcome to RustBSP!
+This is my first serious project developing anything with the Rust programming language.
+Its intention was to implement something I'm familiar with (loading and rendering Quake 3 maps) while learning something I am unfamiliar with (Rust, and also a bit of Vulkan).
+This allowed me to really get invested in Rust and dig into its specific semantics and idioms, by building something significantly more complex than your typical "Hello World" program, but without having to figure out what it is that I'm building first.
+It gave me a clear vision and kept the learning process focused.

+In case the title doesn't give it away already, RustBSP allows you to load in and render BSP map files intended for the Quake 3 engine.
+It's something I have made before while in college, using C/C++ and OpenGL as the programming language and rendering API of choice.
+Remaking this today allowed me to make use of more modern rendering techiques, which was a fun exercise in itself.
+It also means I was able to implement more features and effects than I've ever done before.

+Although the project's source is clearly the result of a learning process and some of the choices I've made along the way are questionable, I'm still quite happy with how this turned out.
+It was a valuable learning exercise in more ways than one, and it's fun to simply zoom around Quake's levels looking at all the fancy effects.
+However I don't think I'll be continuing with this project anytime soon.
+Right now the source code is on the cusp of becoming a mess, so it'll need a major design overhaul if I ever wanted to add any of the features I have been thinking about.

 ## What This Project Is
 * A toy project primarily intended to learn Rust, and to a lesser extent to learn some Vulkan.